 In this ASKyH episode Matan Ergas, Performance Marketing Account Manager at yellowHEAD, talks about boosting YouTube marketing efforts with TrueView ads and more.

-Google are pushing towards changing the way we use YouTube marketing, and they do it using:
+Google are pushing towards changing the way we use YouTube marketing, using:

 - New targeting methods and a more accurate targeting resolution